VolodymyrTymets/graph-ql-app/client/README.md

 Offline-first Progressive Web Apps are faster and more reliable than traditional web pages, and provide an engaging mobile experience:

 - All static site assets are cached so that your page loads fast on subsequent visits, regardless of network connectivity (such as 2G or 3G).
 Updates are downloaded in the background.
-- Your app will work regardless of network state, even if offline.
+- Your app will work regardless of network defaultState, even if offline.
 This means your users will be able to use your app at 10,000 feet and on the subway.
 - On mobile devices, your app can be added directly to the user's home screen, app icon and all.
 This eliminates the need for the app store.

 However, they [can make debugging deployments more challenging](https://github.com/facebook/create-react-app/issues/2398) so, starting with Create React App 2, service workers are opt-in.